atomantic/jquery.ChromeFrameNotify/README.md

 #What it does:#

-This library detects versions of IE compatible with the [http://www.google.com/chromeframe](Google Chrome Frame) plugin and alerts the user that the plugin is available for download.
+This library detects versions of IE compatible with the [http://www.google.com/chromeframe](Google Chrome Frame) plugin and alerts the user that the plugin is available for install.
+It looks like the standard IE update bar.

-#TODO:#
-* Make Localization Friendly

 #Usage:#